 WCU Faculty are responsible for following the Principles of Advisement as defined in the Faculty Handbook.

 A Faculty Manual has been developed to assist with advising.
-Click here to access the pdf file of the manual.
+Click to access the pdf version of the manual.

 Issue AlertThe Issue Alert System is designed to assist students who are experiencing academic and other difficulties during their time at WCU by providing University employees with a convenient means to make referrals to the students' assigned advisors, mentors, and other University resources for follow up.